Freedom of religion in Indonesia: Suppression of Shi'a

+Christian community

+On 13 May 2018 three churches were the target of suicide bombings in Surabaya.

+On 28 November 2020, about 10 people, allegedly from East Indonesia Mujahideen, killed four Christians and burning a Salvation Army post and Christians homes at Central Sulawesi, Indonesia.
+In 2021, police arrested 11 suspected Jamaah Ansharut Daulah (JAD) members for allegedly plotting to kill the Catholic Archbishop of Merauke and attack several churches; they were given prison sentences ranging from 2 to 3.5 years.

+In 2022, a court sentenced a Christian YouTuber to 10 years in prison for blasphemy and hate speech against Islam.

+In 2022, the government launched the Torang Semua Ciptaan Tuhan (We are all God's creatures) project and funded several Christian leaders to travel to Jerusalem; in the same year, the South Jakarta District Court granted the request for an interfaith marriage between a Christian and a Muslim.
+The government also withdrew and revised a school textbook after Christians protested that it included inaccurate Christian theology.

+In 2024, the Indonesian Police found 2 bombs targeted at worship places.
+The police confiscated the bomb quickly.

 Suppression of atheism

 Alexander Aan, a 30-year-old civil servant from Pulau Punjung subdistrict in West Sumatera province gave up his belief in God as he considered the current state of the world.
 He was reportedly an active member of the Minang atheist Facebook group.
 He allegedly posted statements and pictures which some people construed as insulting Islam and the prophet Mohammad.
 On 18 January 2012 an angry crowd who had heard about his alleged Facebook posts gathered at his workplace and threatened to beat him.
 Police officers intervened and took him to the Pulau Punjung Sub-District police station for his safety.
 On 20 January he was charged for "disseminating information aimed at inciting religious hatred or hostility" under Article 28 (2) of the Electronic Information and Transaction (ITE) Law, religious blasphemy under Article 156a(a) of the Indonesian Criminal Code and calling for others to embrace atheism under Article 156a(b) of the same code.
 His trial began at the Muaro District Court on 2 April 2012.
 On 14 June the court sentenced him to two and a half years' imprisonment and a fine of 100 million rupiah (US$10,600) for violating the Electronic Information and Transaction (ITE) Law.

+In 2022, the Indonesian Atheists group stated that it has more than 1,700 members.